Sinn Sisamouth: Disappearance and death

-In 2009, Sisamouth's son claimed to know the name of his father's executioner and that the person was still alive.
+Remaining family members believe Keo Chamnab’s claim as the most reliable since Chamnab had sung with Sisamouth at military events during the Khmer Republic period.
+Chamnab further stated that Sisamouth was executed at the site of a current banana plantation.
+In 2009, Sisamouth's son claimed to know the name of his father's executioner from Chamnab’s accounts and that the person was still alive.
 Whatever the cause, Sisamouth almost certainly died during the Khmer Rouge regime but his remains have never been discovered.